samelement/ACS-M1128/README.md

   - You just need to focus on sensors/actuators, we handle the rest.

 # How to Use

-### IMPORTANT
-You need to edit MQTT_MAX_PACKET_SIZE in file PubSubClient.h in PubSubClient library.
-Change the size to at least 1024.
-Depends on the available memory of your board, you can adjust the value higher to suit to your payload size.
-Recommeded is 2048.
-For JWT access token alone it will take space of 956.

 Example connection below is done for ESP8266-01.
 You may need to made some adjustment for different ESP8266 series.
 ### Define default values